osmlab/osm-community-index/README.md

 * Under `resources/` there are `.json` files to describe the community resources
 * Under `features/` there are custom `.geojson` files

+👉 See [CONTRIBUTING.md](CONTRIBUTING.md) for full details about how to add a community resource to this index.

 #### Distributed Files

 Several files are published under `dist/`.
 These are generated - do not edit them.

-* `features.json` - A GeoJSON FeatureCollection containing _only_ the custom Features
+* `resources.json` - A JSON object containing _only_ the community resources
-* `resources.json` - A JSON object containing all the resources
+* `featureCollection.json` - A GeoJSON FeatureCollection containing _only_ the custom Features
-* `combined.geojson` - A GeoJSON file containing a FeatureCollection of all Features, each with available resources included in a `resources` property.
+* `completeFeatureCollection.json` - A GeoJSON FeatureCollection of _all_ Features, each with available resources included in a `resources` property.
 * `img/*` - SVG logos for all the resource types

+🧐: "Why use `.json` instead of `.geojson` as the file extension for generated GeoJSON files?"<br/>
+🤓: "So you can `require` or `import` them as modules into other JavaScript code if you want."<br/>

 #### Prerequisites